Borovnica32/CISCO-Network/README.md

 Guests can connect using a password and do not have access to internal network services.
-User authentication via Active Directory for Wi-Fi access is planned but not yet fully implemented.
+User authentication via Active Directory for Wi-Fi access and have access to the internal network and services.